Starosti/dadJokes/README.md

 # Dad Jokes

 My (almost) first Angular project!
 A really basic website that calls to icanhazdadjoke.com API and returns a joke with Angular's HttpClient.

-This is also the first time that I used SCSS, it's pretty cool!
+This is also the first time that I used SASS/SCSS, it's pretty cool!

+If you clone this project, do an `npm install` before running it, to make sure you have the dependencies.

 ## Development server